-How does APEC benefit the economies of the region?
+How does APEC benefit

 Members are working together to sustain economic growth through a commitment to free and open trade, investment liberalisation and facilitation, and economic reform.
-Recognising the needs of business in the region, members have progressively reduced tariffs and other facilitate innovation and new technologies, and to offer consumers better prices and greater choice.
+Recognising the needs of business in the region, members have progressively reduced tariffs and other barriers to trade, making the flow of goods, services and people easier and less costly.
+Actions taken aid economies to grow, create jobs and increase international trade and investment.